 1.1 When a student goes on intermission, either because they've asked to or because we require them to, we usually approve time away from their course for them for up to a year in the first instance.
+If we believe there is a case for a student to be away from their course for more than a year in the first instance, the Academic Support Office will refer the matter to the Academic Registrar for consideration.

-So if you only need to be away from your course for up to 10 working days (two weeks), you don't need to intermit.
+If you only need to be away from your course for up to 10 working days (two weeks), you don't need to intermit.
 But if you are likely to be away for more than 10 working days (two weeks) we may ask you to intermit.